scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Attempt to counter a creatures flow of magic, stopping a spell before it can be cast.
-As a reaction, make a spellcasting roll against the caster's spellcasting roll, adding a success to your roll for every point of mana spent above the target spell or adding a failure for every point of mana spent below the target spell.
+As a reaction, make a spellcasting roll against the caster's spellcasting roll.
+Each caster adds a success equal to the level of each spell cast.
 On success the target spell has no effect.

-Multiple casters can attempt to counter the same spell.
-When multiple casters cast _Counter Spell_ you use the combined mana across all casts when determining your roll.
+Multiple casters can attempt to counter the same spell, using the highest spellcasting roll and adding successes equal to the total spell level of all _Counter Spell_'s cast.

 #### Far Sight
 *3rd level*